Off road pickup car with air intakes and a white caravan trailer

 Do you have the right license to tow your caravan?

-Does my vehicle have adequate towing capacity?
+Does my vehicle have enough towing capacity?

 Don’t forget you are towing a caravan

-Obvious but give yourself more time and space especially taking corners and never exceed 50mph on single carriageways or 60mph on dual carriageways.
+• Never exceed 50mph on single carriageways or 60mph on dual carriageways.

 Disclaimer: Articles are for general information only – customers should always seek their own independent advice.
 Vavista is not affiliated with the organisations/businesses mentioned and does not recommend or endorse any of the included products or services.
 For more information, click here.